Curtin University is seeking partners or investors to develop a commercial product for use by the mining industry.

 Software packages have been used by the mining industry for several decades to optimise open pit mine plans.
 Due to the massive data requirements, this has traditionally been performed by breaking down the problem into different stages and then optimising each in sequence.
 This fails to produce a globally optimal solution, and as a result limits mine Net Present Value (NPV).

-A new approach has been developed by researchers in Curtin University’s Western Australian School of Mines.
+A new approach has been developed by researchers in the Curtin University Western Australian School of Mines: Minerals, Energy and Chemical Engineering.
 It produces an optimised long-term production schedule in a single process step without the need for intermediate constraints such as ultimate pit limits or pushback design.
 Optimality is maintained across the scheduling problem.

 POP can be linked with market, industry, financial and operational information sources, enabling strategic mine planning to be converted from a periodic and manual process, to become collaborative, agile and continuous.